 - False imprisonment – This occurs when a staff member prohibits a resident from leaving a certain area, such as a room or wing of the residence.
 This is also a form of mental abuse.
 Staff members may also limit mobility by keeping a resident from their walker or wheelchair.

-The Warning Signs of Nursing Home Abuse
+What are the Warning Signs of Nursing Home Abuse?

 Every case of nursing home abuse is different, and some abusers know how to minimize the outward signs of abuse (this is especially true of financial abuse).
 Still, there are several red flags that may indicate nursing home abuse:

 - Bedsores or bruising resulting from blood pooling (this is often the result of failing to turn a patient).

 - Suspicious changes in behavior or spending habits, such as more frequent withdrawals of cash.

 - Injuries that the staff report occur from falls, but seem suspicious.

 While these are some of the most common symptoms, it’s also not an exhaustive list.
 If you ever suspect elder or nursing home abuse, don’t wait to take action.